MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-prerequisites.md

 ## Certificate requirements

 IoT Hub on Azure Stack Hub needs Public key infrastructure (PKI) SSL certificates.
-The Subject Alternate Name (SAN) must adhere to the following naming pattern: `CN=*.mgmtiothub.<region>.<fqdn>.`
+The Subject Alternatative Name (SAN) must adhere to the following naming pattern: `CN=*.mgmtiothub.<region>.<fqdn>`.

 Subject Name may be specified, but it's not used by IoT Hub when handling certificates.
-Only the Subject Alternate Name is used.
+Only the Subject Alternative Name is used.
 See [PKI certificate requirements](azure-stack-pki-certs.md) for the full list of detailed requirements.

 [![iot hub certificate example](media\iot-hub-rp-prerequisites\certificate.png)](media/iot-hub-rp-prerequisites/certificate.png#lightbox)